Franklin (TV series)

-Franklin is an animated preschool educational children's television series, based on the Franklin the Turtle books by Brenda Clark and Paulette Bourgeois, and produced by Nelvana.
+Franklin is an animated preschool educational children's television series, based on the Franklin the Turtle books by Brenda Clark and Paulette Bourgeois, and co-produced by Nelvana Limited.
 It was followed up by a CGI adaptation, Franklin and Friends.

-The animated series has also produced several television films: Franklin and the Green Knight (2000), Franklin's Magic Christmas (2001) and Back to School with Franklin (2003), alongside a theatrical movie: Franklin and the Turtle Lake Treasure (2006), all of which were produced by Nelvana.
+The animated series has also produced several television films: Franklin and the Green Knight (2000), Franklin's Magic Christmas (2001) and Back to School with Franklin (2003), alongside a theatrical movie: Franklin and the Turtle Lake Treasure (2006), all of which were co-produced by Nelvana Limited.

-Plot
+Premise

-Franklin focuses on the eponymous growing young turtle who, as his television stories and books always begin, "could count by twos and tie his shoes".
-He goes to school, lives in a small village called Woodland with his friends, and has many adventures playing and learning in the world around him, sometimes with the helping hand of an adult such as his parents, Mr. and Mrs. Turtle.
-Franklin likes swimming, arts and crafts (especially drawing), and loves shoofly pie.
-He's been known to be afraid of the dark and thunderstorms.
-Franklin has a best friend named Bear, as well as a blue blanket and a blue plush dog with shorter purple ears named Sam.
-In earlier seasons, he sleeps with his blanket and Sam.
-When Franklin is scared by thunderstorms, Sam and his blue blanket help keep him calm.
+Franklin follows the eponymous young anthropomorphic turtle who lives in a small village called Woodland with his friends.
+His television stories and books always begin, "[Franklin] could count by twos and tie his shoes".
+Episodes of the series follow Franklin's adventures as he goes to school, plays, learns and grows in the world around him, sometimes with the helping hand of an adult such as his parents, Mr. and Mrs. Turtle.